 - If you will be drinking, do not plan on driving.
 Plan ahead; designate a sober driver before the party begins.

 - If you have been drinking, do not drive.
-Call a taxi, phone a sober friend or family member, use public transportation or call SoberRide at 1-800-200-TAXI.
+Call a taxi, phone a sober friend or family member, use public transportation, request a ride sharing application or call SoberRide.

 Remember, driving after drinking should never be an option.
 Drive Sober or Get Pulled Over.